LevYas/DotnetBackendSample/README.md

 #### Tests\Functional
 - Used `WebApplicationFactory` to provide separate testing configuration for the server-under-tests, and to automatically create configured `HttpClient`
 - Used WireMock.NET to mock responses from third-party APIs

+#### Future plans
+- Automatically register all the public classes against their implemented interfaces(s) into the DI provider using https://github.com/JonPSmith/NetCore.AutoRegisterDi or https://github.com/khellang/Scrutor

 ## How to debug (on Windows)
 1. Install Visual Studio 2019 16.4 or later (Community Edition is enough) with the ASP.NET Core and web development workload.